Turkey Meatloaf

 This post may contain affiliate links.
 Read my full disclosure policy.

 Looking for the best turkey meatloaf recipe?
-This version is packed with flavor and moisture, thanks to sautéed onions, garlic, and a sweet-tangy glaze—perfectly delicious and kid-friendly, too!
+This one’s packed with flavor, perfectly juicy, and topped with a sweet-tangy glaze.
+Kid-friendly, too!

-Swapping ground turkey for ground beef is a great way to make meatloaf a bit healthier.
-However, for all its merits as a low-fat alternative to ground beef, ground turkey can be dry and bland.
+Swapping ground turkey for ground beef is a great way to make meatloaf a little healthier, but ground turkey can be tricky—it’s often dry and bland.
 The key to a good turkey meatloaf recipe is adding flavor and moisture without adding fat, which would defeat the whole purpose of making it lighter.
-I season this turkey meatloaf with sautéed onions and garlic, and also add some of the sweet and tangy glaze directly to the meatloaf mixture, making it extra flavorful and juicy.
+I season my turkey meatloaf with onions and garlic, and also add some of the sweet and tangy glaze directly to the meatloaf to make it extra flavorful and juicy.

 What You’ll Need To Make Turkey Meatloaf

-- Worcestershire sauce – Adds umami and richness, enhancing the meatiness of the turkey.
+- Paprika, dried thyme & Worcestershire sauce – These seasonings add warmth, smokiness, and umami, enhancing the flavor of the turkey.

-- Fresh parsley – For a fresh, colorful garnish.
+- Fresh parsley – For a pop of color and fresh finish.

 - Jump to the printable recipe for precise measurements